terzikk/BreakChecker/README.md

 pip install -r requirements.txt
 ```

-Some stages optionally use external tools (``subfinder`` and ``katana``).
-They
+Some stages optionally use the external tool ``subfinder``.
+It is installed
-are installed automatically in the provided Docker image, but you can also
+automatically in the provided Docker image, but you can also install it manually
-install them manually for the CLI.
+for the CLI.

 ## Configuration